Octachron/codept/README.md

 [Warning]: a.ml:l6.11−12,
 first-class module M was opened while its signature was unknown.
 [Notification]: a.ml:l7.11−12,
-a non-resolvable module, ⟨B⟩, has been replaced by an approximation
+a non-resolvable module, B, has been replaced by an approximation
 ```
 To avoid this situation, a possible fix is to add back a signature annotation: